Hazardous Substance Management and Performance

 With a commitment to reduce, limit and terminate the use of hazardous chemicals, which may harm the environment and the health of employees and consumers, GC has reviewed national and international laws, regulations, and standards related to the termination or control of chemical use, e.g. the List of Hazardous Substances according to the Department of Industrial Works, the Montreal Protocol on Substances that Deplete the Ozone Layer, the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH), and the Restriction of Hazardous Substances (RoHs), etc. The objective of such action is to regulate the use of chemicals throughout the life cycle of product.

 Additionally, GC has a commitment to phasing out PFAS from Metallocene Linear Low-Density Polyethylene (mLLDPE) products for the Flexible Packaging group by 2025.
 The increasing global concern over the potential environmental and health hazards posed by PFAS substances has led several nations, including the United States and the European Union, to contemplate regulatory measures.
 This deliberation encompasses the assessment and potential imposition of restrictions aimed at prohibiting the utilization of PFAS substances as ingredients in products.
 For example, US EPA published a final rule under the Toxic Substances Control Act (TSCA) that requires all manufacturers (including importers) of PFAS and PFAS-containing articles to report information to EPA on PFAS uses, disposal, and hazards.
 GC has started to researching and conducting laboratory on using alternative materials that is safe for environment and not containing the PFAS in 2023.
-Additionally, By the end of 2024, GC could manufacture products free of PFAS for commercial purposes and be ready for sale in the market.
+Additionally, By the end of 2024, GC could manufacture PFAS free product from mLLDPE for the Flexible Packaging group for commercial purposes.
+In 2025, the Company continued its operations as planned and successfully launched its products to the market, receiving positive feedback from customers.
+There are also plans to expand to other products of the Company.

 GC has also prepared the Product Safety and Toxicity Disclosure, and has communicated relevant information to employees and suppliers, in order to ensure that the chemicals used in the production process comply with related regulations and laws.
 GC has provided its customers with the instruction on the safe management of its products through the product labelling in accordance with United Nation’s Globally Harmonized System of Classification and Labelling of Chemicals (GHS) standard.
 This includes product usage, storage transportation, disposal, etc.